ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Protocol Stack and is no longer the responsibility of the implementation of this interface.
-The exact disposition of the Message when the Sent Event occurs is specific to the implementation and the constraints on the Protocol Stacks implied by the Connection's transport parameters.
+The exact disposition of the Message when the Sent Event occurs is specific to the implementation and the constraints on the Protocol Stacks implied by the Connection's Transport Properties.
 The Sent Event contains an implementation-specific reference to the Message to which it applies.

 Sent Events allow an application to obtain an understanding of the amount